heliosdesign/helios-audio-mixer/README.md

 ## HTML5 Mode

-This is a fallback mode for older browsers, and iOS 7. iOS 7 "supports" the Web Audio API, but it’s incredibly unstable.
+This is a fallback mode for older browsers, and iOS 7.
 #### Tracks

 You need to declare the number of tracks you want up front, and you can’t add/remove tracks later.